-The Bachelor of Music Education prepares young men and women to become Christ-centered music educators in public and private schools.
-In addition to completing Crown College’s required credits in biblical studies, B.M.E. students receive comprehensive musical training that includes planning, conducting, and evaluating lessons; developing and maintaining an effective learning environment; and guiding the academic and personal growth of students.
+The bachelor’s degree in music education prepares young men and women to become Christ-centered music educators in public and private schools.
+In addition to completing Crown College’s required credits in biblical studies, B.M.E. students receive comprehensive musical training that includes planning, conducting and evaluating lessons; developing and maintaining an effective learning environment; and guiding the academic and personal growth of students.

 Graduates obtain K-12 licensure in Minnesota in order to teach music professionally in public and private schools.
 Some graduates continue on to graduate school in music education, having gained a firm foundation in teaching music through their B.M.E. degree.

 Students are required to take the MTLE Basic Skills tests on applying to the department.
 To apply for a full, first-time license, students need to pass the MTLE Basic Skills, Pedagogy and Content test.

 1 Select humanities electives from COM, ENG, ESL, FAR, HIS, HUM, LAN, MUS, PHI, or PRC.

 2 Select social science electives from ANT, CSJ, ECO, ESL, GEO, HIS, POL, PSY, or SOC.